Top Croatia Travel Tips

 Remember skincare

 Just as you would protect your eyes from the sun, you also need to protect your skin from it.
-The reflective snow doubles the intensity of the UV, meaning sunburn is a real risk.
+One of the best things you can do before you fly out is to find a local spa and book a Facial Near Me in Temple Terrace-Fowler, FL, or of course whichever city you live in.
+This is great preparation as it can help to hydrate and strengthen your skin, and this is especially important when you consider that the reflective snow doubles the intensity of the UV, meaning sunburn is a real risk.
 You might not be on a nice, hot beach, but you’ll find yourself burning in minutes without the right sunscreen.
 Burning isn’t the only thing you need to worry about either.
 The cold, dry conditions will dry your skin out quickly, so invest in a good moisturizer to keep your skin from getting flaky and sore.
 A Dark Spot Diminisher may also come in useful if the sun tends to cause hyperpigmented spots on your face.
 Dark spots are like freckles, but the bright sun and snow can cause serious pigmentation in areas you wouldn’t expect, so a good skincare routine is vital if you want to keep your skin healthy on the slopes.

 Rent ski or snowboard gear